 - 2 tablespoons plain flour

-- 500ml beef stock (from a cube is fine, I used 2 Kallo organic beef stock cubes)
+- 500 ml strong beef stock (from a cube is fine, I used 2 Kallo organic beef stock cubes)

-- Mashed potatoes and green vegetables to serve (or just crusty bread!)
+- Crusty French bread, baked potatoes or mashed potatoes and green vegetables to serve

-- Put the pan back onto the heat and add a drizzle of olive oil and the shallots and mushrooms.
+- Put the pan back onto the heat and add the shallots and mushrooms.
 Cook for about 3 minutes, stirring frequently, until the mushrooms and shallots are a golden brown on both sides.
 Tip into the ovenproof dish.

 - Put the pan back on the heat and add half the beef.
 Fry for about 2 minutes on each side until golden brown.
 Tip into the ovenproof dish and repeat with the other half of the beef.